-- R = Meter Ratio: Being the ratio of the water meter's cross sectional area to that of a 20mm diameter water meter's cross sectional area (see Table 2). - CF = Consumption Factor: Based on consumption in the previous 12 months.
+R = Meter Ratio: Being the ratio of the water meter's cross sectional area to that of a 20mm diameter water meter's cross sectional area (see Table 2).

+CF = Consumption Factor: Based on consumption in the previous 12 months.

-The Consumption Factor was introduced to acknowledge that the size of the water meter does not always reflect the volume of water used, e.g. fire fighting requirements may necessitate a larger water meter to be installed.
+The Consumption Factor reflects that the size of the water meter does not always reflect the volume of water used, e.g. fire-fighting requirements may necessitate a larger water meter to be installed.

-Therefore the size of the water meter and water consumption over the past twelve months are taken into consideration in the determination of the next year's access charge as displayed in Table 2.
+The size of the water meter and water consumption over the past twelve months are taken into consideration in the determination of the current year's access charge as displayed in Table 2.